udo-munk/RP2xxx-GEEK-80/README.md

 for this.
 The ICE can be enabled with a commented define in srcsim/sim.h, and gives one everything needed, like software breakpoints, hardware breakpoint, single step, dump of memory and CPU registers and so on.
+If a program under inspection with the ICE runs away after the g command, it can be stopped anytime by sending the break signal from the terminal.
+The break signal causes an interrupt on the MCU and execution returns to the ICE.